carlosfhernandez/civ5-prehistoric/civ5-prehistoric/README.txt

-This mod adds a new era, the Prehistoric Era, with 2000 years of human history. (v0.2.4a)
+This mod adds a new era, the Prehistoric Era, with 2000 years of human history.
+(Steam v8; v0.2.5a)

 *** Important Compatibility Section below to avoid conflicts with other Mods (and workarounds).
 *** Don't use mods that affect STARTING parameters!